-For families receiving the Earned Income Disallowance (EID), the HACB will conduct an interim reexamination at the start and conclusion of the second 12 month exclusion period (50 percent phase-in period).
+For families receiving the Earned Income Disallowance (EID), the HACB will conduct an interim reexamination at the start and conclusion of the 24-month eligibility period.

 If the family has reported zero income, the HACB will conduct an interim reexamination every 3 months as long as the family continues to report that they have no income.